-Rig and Sails: She has a Selden rig with 3 spreaders and a removal forestay for a storm gib.
+Rig and Sails: She has a Selden rig with 3 spreaders and a removable forestay for a storm gib.
 All reefing is done at the mast, which has ‘granny bars’ for support.
-She has a double bow roller, to support a removal bowsprit for a cruising chute (116m²) with furling mechanism and a Kobra 2 anchor with 60m of 8mm chain on an electric windlass.
+She has a double bow roller, to support a removable bowsprit for a cruising chute (116m²) with furling mechanism and a Kobra 2 anchor with 60m of 8mm chain on an electric windlass.
 She also has a Breeze kedge anchor on chain and rope.
-Other sails are a 125m² Parasailor, a fully battened slab reefed main (49.1m²) by Jeckells with 3 reefs enclosed in a stack pack, a genoa (51.6m²), a working jib (38.9m²) and storm gib (13.1m²) which hanks on to a removable forestay.
+Other sails are a 125m² Parasailor, a fully battened slab reefed main (49.1m²) by Jeckells with 3 reefs enclosed in a stack pack, a genoa (51.6m²), a working jib (38.9m²) and a storm gib (13.1m²) which hanks on to a removable forestay.
 She has a spinnaker boom stowed on the mast (Selden MDS batten system), adjustable genoa cars, running back stays, a backstay tensioner and Selden Rodstay vang.

 Navigation.
-She has a Furuno Black Box system 14 » TFT Chartplotter, interlinked to AIS and Weatherfax.
-She also has Raymarine AIS B linked to an Axiom 7 Multifunction Display at the helm, which provides WiFi navigational data and which is also linked to a Raymarine Quantum radar.
+She has a Raymarine AIS B linked to an Axiom 7 Multifunction Display at the helm, which provides WiFi navigational data and which is also linked to a Raymarine Quantum radar.
 There is a Raymarine ST7001G+ quadrant-mounted autopilot with giro rate processor Type II, along with Raymarine ST60 wind, speed and depth gauges.
 She has a Hydrovane self steering system which also acts as an emergency rudder.

 Electrical.
 She is powered by 6 x Rolls FS250 domestic 6v batteries giving a total of 720 aH, and a single separate 12v engine start battery.
 There is a galvanic isolator, Mastervolt MASS 12v/60A 230v charge controller and a Mastervolt battery manager.
 The modifications outlined above allow her batteries to be charged by engine, solar or towed generator.
 The solar and towed generators are each linked to separate charging mechanisms, giving redundancy.